By Dallas and Collin County Criminal Defense Lawyer Jeremy Rosenthal

 Often people don’t know exactly what happened with their previous case.
 Finding out the legal result should be done prior to seeing a lawyer.
 Also the laws on expunctions change frequently so you may not want to assume you can get something expunged later because you never know when the Legislature and/or Governor in Austin will snatch that right away from you!

-*Jeremy F. Rosenthal is an attorney licensed to practice in the State of Texas.
+*Jeremy Rosenthal is Board Certified in Criminal Law by the Texas Board of Legal Specialization and licensed by the Supreme Court of Texas.
 Nothing in this article is intended to be legal advice.
 For legal advice you should consult an attorney directly.